GGP1/atoll/README.md

 Keyspace is the set of all possible permutations of a key.
 On average, half the key space must be searched to find the solution.

+> Keyspace = poolLength ^ secretLength

 ### Seconds to crack

 > When calculating the seconds to crack the secret what is considered is a brute force attack.
 Dictionary and social engineering attacks (like shoulder surfing. pretexting, etc) are left out of consideration.

-The time taken in seconds by a brute force attack to crack a secret is calculated by doing `keyspace / guessesPerSecond' where the guesses per second is 1 trillon, this is the number Edward Snowden said we should be prepared for and might be changed in the future.
+The time taken in seconds by a brute force attack to crack a secret is calculated by doing `keyspace / guessesPerSecond` where the guesses per second is 1 trillon, this is the number Edward Snowden said we should be prepared for and might be changed in the future.

 In 2019 a record was set for a computer trying to generate every conceivable password.
 It achieved a rate faster than 100 billion guesses per second.